g-piras/HTML-Project/README/readme.md

 ```

-**funcion** ->  if menu is hidden due to scroll you can click in every part of the page and then the menu will be visible again
+**function** ->  if menu is hidden due to scroll you can click in every part of the page and then the menu will be visible again
 ```js
 // If menu is hidden just click in every part of the page and menu will drop down again